LedgerProject/e_privacycentral_privacymoduletor/README.md

-# Privacy Modules Google PlayStore specific implementations
+# Privacy Module Tor

-This Android Module (aar) implements PrivacyModules functionalities respecting all the constraints to be available on the Google PlayStore.
+This Module (aar) implements IpScramblerModule functionnalities with Tor, reliying on a fork of OrbotService.

 # Functionalities

-## v0.0.2
+## v0.0.1

-* Change runtime permission automatically using Accessibility.
-* Set mock location API using accessibility.